codedragon/code_reviews/outline.md

-* Intro An opinionated intro to git guide
+An opinionated intro to git guide

 1. Why GIT - what problems does it solve
    1. cartoon, revision history